Dynamic Wireless Charging for Electric Vehicles

 Content

 This paper investigates the electromagnetic and circuit-level performance of an inductive power transfer (IPT) system for dynamic wireless charging of electric vehicles (EVs).
-Key design parameters affecting power transfer efficiency (PTE) are explored.
-A simplified Series-Series (SS) compensated IPT model using Double-D coil geometry and shielded ferrite backing was developed using MATLAB software.
-The framework has been built around variations of air gap, lateral misalignment, load resistance, and operating frequency.
-The results show that PTE is highly sensitive to spatial alignment, with a significant efficiency loss at air gaps greater than 10 cm and misalignments beyond 15 cm.
-Both parameters can cause a compounded nonlinear effect on the PTE, thus a 3D surface plot was used to confirm the simultaneous effects of both parameters.
-Load resistance analysis revealed an optimal range around 10–15 Ω, while frequency analysis showed a peak efficiency near 85 kHz, in alignment with SAE J2954 guidelines.
-These findings validate the assumptions drawn from the previous literature and demonstrate the importance of early-stage IPT system evaluation.
-The recommendations for future research include Finite Element Method (FEM) based optimisation, tolerance to spatial parameters designs, and real-world system consideration before deployment and integration.
+Key design parameters affecting power transfer efficiency (PTE) are examined through a simplified Series–Series (SS) compensated IPT model using a Double-D coil geometry with shielded ferrite backing, developed in MATLAB.
+The framework evaluates the effects of air gap, lateral misalignment, load resistance, and operating frequency on overall system efficiency.
+Results show that PTE is highly sensitive to spatial alignment, with significant efficiency losses at air gaps greater than 10 cm and misalignments beyond 15 cm.
+A combined 3D surface plot confirms the compounded nonlinear influence of both parameters.
+Load resistance analysis identifies an optimal range of approximately 10–15 Ω, while frequency analysis indicates peak performance near 85 kHz, consistent with standard guidelines.
+These findings validate trends reported in previous literature and highlight the importance of early-stage IPT system evaluation for dynamic wireless charging applications.

 Meta TagsDetails